NishantBhavsar/Product-recommendation-hackathon/README.md

  - Now based on cosine similarity between user profile vector and all product vector, find best 10 similar products.

-- Content based filtering gave higher score than collaborative filtering.
+- Content based filtering gave higher score than user-user collaborative filtering.
+- __This indicated that user are more likly to buy products similar to what they have already bought_.
 - Tried Hybrid approach (Combine collaborative and content based filtering), but it didn't worked, so I have used content based filtering model as a final model.